openamundsen/openamundsen.github.io/description/canopy.md

 ## Snow-forest interaction

-In AMUNDSEN, the processes of snow-forest interaction of interception, i.e. sublimation, unloading by melt, and exceeding the canopy snow–holding capacity are calculated as a function of LAI.
+In openAMUNDSEN, the processes of snow-forest interaction of interception, i.e. sublimation, unloading by melt, and exceeding the canopy snow–holding capacity are calculated as a function of LAI.
 Liquid precipitation is assumed to fall through the canopy and is added to the ground snow cover.

 ## Choose and configure method in openAMUNDSEN